jboyce1/ppsCTF/classes/MALchemist/MALchemist.md

 Both offensive and defensive cyber operations can benefit from the capabilities of these tools, either by exploiting their potential to penetrate and compromise systems or by leveraging their strengths to defend and fortify against such intrusions.
 It’s a digital arms race where the same tools can be purposed for attack or defense, depending on the hands they are in.

 ---
-# part 1: deploy a basic trojan horse
+# Part 1: deploy a basic trojan horse

 Start a Kali machine and Ubuntu machine